/api/wallets/delete

 }

-func deleteWallet(walletName string) error {
+func deleteWallet(walletPath string) error {

 // Build URL with query parameter

-apiUrl := fmt.Sprintf("%s/api/wallet/delete?name=%s",
+apiUrl := fmt.Sprintf("%s/api/wallets/delete?wallet_path=%s",

-ApiHost, url.QueryEscape(walletName))
+ApiHost, url.QueryEscape(walletPath))

 resp, err := http.Get(apiUrl)